Are you struggling to teach your new puppy to respond to basic commands? Clicker training may be just what you’re looking for.

 Winter is a time of blustering winds, freezing temperatures, snow and slippery ice.
 These conditions can be fun (for some), but for your pet winter can pose serious health risks.

 It’s normal for dogs and cats to experience some hair loss throughout the year.
 Shedding has normal seasonal components.
-For example, at animal clinics across Toronto, we notice more shedding and dry flaky skin on family pets once furnaces go on in the fall and winter.
+For example, at our animal clinic across Toronto, we notice more shedding and dry flaky skin on family pets once furnaces go on in the fall and winter.
 Using a humidifier can help alleviate some of the problem.

 We all want the best for our pet but the ongoing debate surrounding vaccines leaves many of us feeling confused.
 Are you unsure if vaccination is right for your pet?
 Don’t worry!
 This small guide will help you make an informed decision.